lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Padding {#padding}

 EDHOC message_1 and the plaintext of message_2, message_3 and message_4 can be padded with the use of the corresponding EAD_x field, for x  = 1, 2, 3, 4.
+Padding is intended to be discarded by the receiving application.

 Padding is obtained by using an EAD item with ead_label = 0 and a random byte string of appropriate length as ead_value, noting that the ead_label and the CBOR encoding of ead_value also adds bytes.
 For example:

 * One byte padding is achieved by omitting the ead_value:
    * EAD_x = 0x00